 The Perhentians are two wonderful islands off the mainland of east coast Malaysia.
 They offer spectacular snorkelling in the clearest, bluest water I’ve ever seen.
 It really is a little slice of paradise.
 They’re certainly not the cheapest spot to enjoy island-life in South East Asia but they offer something just a little more special than the other islands and beaches in the region.

-A Word About Accommodation on the Perhentians
+A Word About Hotels in the Perhentians Islands

 After much research, we stayed at Tuna Bay Resort which is one of the more midrange options on the islands.
 Our room cost 250 RM a night, just over NZ$100, which is a lot considering the standard of accommodation.
 Every resort on these islands is expensive and the standard of accommodation is pretty low.
 We paid about half this for our bungalow on Koh Phangan which was of a similar standard in a resort that had better amenities.

 Our 250 RM bought us an attached bungalow with a small balcony and basic tiled bathroom.
 We had air-con but no TV, fridge or wifi.
 The room was old but very clean and the staff did a fantastic job of servicing the room every day.
 It’s not easy to keep a beach bungalow free of sand!

 We liked the resort overall.
 The accommodation was all on the flat with easy access to the beach.
 Other accommodation options, like Coco Chalets a few doors down, don’t have such easy access.
 The restaurant was good although pricey but room rates included a fantastic buffet breakfast.
 We hadn’t seen baked beans and hashbrowns for months!
 They even had a high chair for Reuben.

 Wifi is available in the restaurant for 5 RM an hour which feel a bit mean considering the cost of the room.
 There’s no swimming pool but the sea is so lovely it wasn’t something we missed.